 Most planning applications will require at least a Preliminary Ecological Appraisal (PEA) to assess the impacts on protected species and habitats, in order to aid the Local Planning Authority in making their decision.

-- An Extended Phase 1 Habitat survey where a site visit is undertaken to identify habitats on-site which are suitable for supporting protected species.
+Extended Phase 1 Habitat survey – where a site visit is undertaken to identify habitats on-site which are suitable for supporting protected species.
 In general, a well-vegetated site contains more potential for supporting wildlife.

-- An assessment of impacts the proposed development would be likely to have upon site habitats, protected species and local biodiversity.
+Assessment of impacts – the proposed development would be likely to have upon site habitats, protected species and local biodiversity.

 Please contact us for any further information and we can also discuss your specific requirements further.

 Please fill in the form below and one of our specialists will get back to you as soon as possible.